Massive searches in J&K over militant threat to journalists | Education

 - India

-The Jammu and Kashmir Police on Saturday started massive searches at ten locations in connection with threatening of journalists by terror outfit The Resistance Front.
-The searches were conducted in Srinagar, Anantnag and Kulgam districts of the Valley, police said.
-“Massive searches in connection with #investigation of case related to recent #threat to journalists started by Police at 10 locations in #Srinagar, #Anantnag and #Kulgam.
-Details shall be followed,” Kashmir Zone Police wrote on Twitter.
+The Jammu and Kashmir Police on Saturday conducted massive searches at 12 locations in connection with the threatening of journalists by terror outfit The Resistance Front, officials said.
+The searches were conducted in the Srinagar, Anantnag, and Kulgam districts of the Valley.

-The police had on November 12 filed a case against militants and handlers belonging to Lashkar-e-Taiba (LeT) and The Resistance Front (TRF), a shadow organisation of LeT, for sending threat letters to journalists in Kashmir.
+The premises where the searches were conducted included residences of several journalists as well as some suspects, they said, adding that some suspects are being questioned.
+The police had on November 12 filed a case against militants and handlers belonging to Lashkar-e-Taiba (LeT) and The Resistance Front (TRF), a shadow organization of LeT, for sending threatening letters to journalists in Kashmir.

-The TRF had issued an online threat to a few media houses in the Valley for their ''traitorous” acts and “nexus with fascist Indian regime''.
+''Police today conducted simultaneous searches at 12 locations in connection with the recent threat issued to journalists of the Valley,'' the officials said.

+They said the houses of fugitives like Sajjad Gul, Mukhtar Baba, all terrorists of LeT/TRF, and other suspects were raided in Srinagar, Anantnag, and Kulgam districts in early morning.
+Baba -- a Turkey-based terror operative -- and six of his contacts in Jammu and Kashmir are suspected to be behind the threats.

+The officials said police teams have seized mobile phones, laptops, memory cards, pen drives and other digital devices, documents, bank papers, rubber stamps, passports, papers, cash and some Saudi currency.
+Each search team, comprising four to five members, was led by an inspector/sub-inspector rank officer monitored by the sub-divisional police officer (SDPO) concerned, the officials said.
+The raids were supervised by SP (South city) Lakshya Sharma, they added.
+Consequent to the searches, some suspects have been brought for examination and questioning, the officials said.
+A case under section 13 of UAPA, and sections 124A, 153B, 505, and 506 of IPC has already been registered at Shergari police station here against handlers, active terrorists, and OGWs (over ground workers) of LeT and TRF for online publication and dissemination of direct threat letters to journalists and reporters based in Kashmir.
+The TRF had issued the threat to a few media houses in the Valley for their ''traitorous acts'' and ''nexus with the fascist Indian regime''.

 Following the threat, several journalists resigned from local publications.
-Turkey-based terror operative Mukhtar Baba and six of his contacts in Jammu and Kashmir are suspected to be behind the threats, an intelligence dossier had stated.
 Baba (55) used to work for various newspapers in Kashmir.
-He was a resident of Srinagar in the 1990s and is believed to have escaped to Turkey, it said.
+He was a resident of Srinagar in the 1990s and is believed to have escaped to Turkey, an intelligence dossier said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)